sebastian-bechtold/karlheinz/README.md

 As an "experimental" feature (yes, even *more* experimental than the whole program itself!), Karlheinz tries to automatically assign an uploaded SLD style as the default style of an existing layer if the following conditions are fulfilled:

 - The layer's name equals the style file's base name (file name without extension).
 For example, the style document "water.sld" would be assigned as the default style of the layer "water".
+The same applies to an uploaded style file named "water.sld.zip".

 - The layer's data source resides in the same working space as the style.
 For global styles, no auto-assignment is performed.

-**NOTE: As of 2018-11-26, the layer auto-assignment feature is not available in the current master HEAD version**

 # Usage